 Well here are a few of my reasons WHY you need prenatal yoga…

 Class adapted to you, not you adapting to the class.
-Beyond community I think this certainly one of the most important reasons to find yourself in a prenatal class.
+I think this certainly one of the most important reasons to find yourself in a prenatal class or find a prenatal class online.
 The class is designed for YOU, an expectant mom, and is geared towards all trimesters.
 Your teacher is geared and trained for YOU.
 Beside the obvious baby bump your body is adapting and changing everyday making room for, and getting ready to have, baby.
 This means poses to find more room in an already cramped body, fluid movements to gently work joints and stretch muscles, truly relaxing restorative and savasana poses molded to your body and pregnancy.
-We are talking specific poses to address specific concerns within pregnancy.
+We are talking specific poses to address specific concerns within pregnancy and you won’t have to stand there wondering if you should be doing a pose or not, or how to safely modify the pose to your bump.

 Strength and stability.
 No doubt maintaining or even increasing your strength through your pregnancy is an excellent idea.
 But you need appropriate strength moves.
 Moves that don’t create unnecessary strain on specific areas of the body that standard class moves could – your core has enough going on, it doesn’t need the planks.
 We are talking moves that will ease the weight of baby and create stability.
 The hips and pelvis take on ALOT during pregnancy.
 Strength combined with stability exercises help to keep or improve proper posture or skeletal alignment during pregnancy as we carry that extra weight.
 Prenatal yoga can set you up not only for an easier pregnancy and birth but also an easier recovery post-partum.